 The monument was established in 1923 to protect the ruins of the Ancestral Puebloan people who inhabited the region from about 1200 to 1300 CE.
 Hovenweep was declared a UNESCO World Heritage Site in 1987 and is managed by the National Park Service.

 The monument offers ranger-led tours, hiking trails, camping, and picnicking.
-Hovenweep is an excellent place to learn about the history and culture of the Ancestral Puebloan people and to experience the beauty of the American Southwest.
+Hovenweep is an excellent place to learn about the history and culture of the Ancestral Puebloan people and experience the American Southwest’s beauty.

-The monument is managed in a manner that allows recreational use.
+The monument is intended to protect these lands and sites and visitors to see and appreciate for generations to come.
+It is managed in a manner that allows recreational use.
 The Hovenweep National Monument is open year-round and there are ranger-led tours available.

 See Related: Worst Travel Trailer Brands to Avoid